Summary of Product Characteristics Updated 26-Mar-2021 | Cheplapharm Arzneimittel GmbH

 For the full list of excipients, see section 6.1

-Locoid Lipocream is indicated in adults, children and infants.
-The product is recommended for clinical use in the treatment of conditions responsive to topical corticosteroids e.g. eczema, dermatitis and psoriasis.
+Locoid Lipocream is indicated in adults, children and infants above 3 months of age.
+The product is recommended for treatment of inflammatory skin disorders not caused by micro-organisms e.g. eczema, dermatitis and psoriasis.

-Topical corticosteroids are not generally indicated in psoriasis but may be acceptable in psoriasis excluding widespread plaque psoriasis provided warnings are given; see section 4.4 Special warnings and precautions for use.
+Topical corticosteroids are acceptable in psoriasis excluding widespread plaque psoriasis provided warnings are given; see section 4.4 Special warnings and precautions for use.

 Adults and older people